TL;DR

 Tools referenced in this post

-imageaibot/midjourney-botactor we used for Midjourney automation via Discord. - Claude Code — the agentic coding environment we wrote and ran this entire pipeline through.
+• Claude Code — the agentic coding environment we wrote and ran this entire pipeline through.
 Wrote the prompts, fired the Wavespeed calls, uploaded to R2, injected into HTML, ran the git workflow, merged the PR.
 One conversation, under two hours of wall time, fifty comics shipped.
+Then, a few weeks later, one more conversation to rebuild v2 after the scale-up failure.

-If you want to see the full fifty comics in production, the Thailand hub is at tabiji.ai/scams/country/th/.
-Click into any city to see the comics in context.
+If you want to see all 733 comics in production, the country hubs are at Thailand, France, Germany, Greece, Spain, China, Indonesia, and Canada.
+Click any city to see the comics in context — and each country has its own locked visual style.